| Leslie Family Partridge, Henry and Ann

 section, by a Mr Dilloway, who later owned "The Plough Inn", Riccarton's

+first hotel.
 Some years after having arrived at Riccarton,

 there was a search for the best bullock in the Christchurch district, for